Malyala-Srikanth/Malyala-Srikanth.github.io/experience.md

 			<dt><b>Resume Parser</b></dt>
 			<dd>
 				<ul>
-					<li>Resume Parser extracts relevant entities from resume uploaded in PDF format and converts data into structured form.</li>
+					<li>Researched and implemented ASPOSE, a third-party .NET-based tool, to provide support for the DOCX format.</li>
-					<li>Successfully integrated ASPOSE, a third-party tool, into the system and established support for the DOCX file format through extensive research.</li>
+					<li>Retrained a topic model that accurately predicts the super-section (such as education or work experience) of a chunk of resume based on its text and increased its top one accuracy from 81.9 to 89.6 percentage, top two accuracy from 92.2 to 96.7 percentage using k-fold cross validation.</li>
-					<li>Retrained a topic model that accurately predicts the super-section (such as education or work experience) of a resume based on its text sections and increased its top one accuracy from 81.9 to 89.6 percentage top two accuracy from 92.2 to 96.7 percentage using kfold cross validation. </li>
+					<li>Finetuned a BERT-based model for merging bullets written in multiple lines with classification head on top, utilizing DVC for efficient data tracking and MLflow for metrics tracking and obtained an accuracy of around 93 percent</li>
-					<li>Implemented a BERT-based model for next sentence prediction, utilizing DVC for efficient data tracking and MLflow for metrics tracking and obtained an accuracy of around 93 percent</li>
+					<li>Developed and deployed a scalable API for providing potent action verb recommendations when weaker ones are used in bullet points using MPNet embeddings and OpenSearch</li>
 				</ul>
 			</dd>
 			<dt><b>Best Match (ATS)</b></dt>